anotherRedbeard/web-api-demo-container/README.md

     - Builds the container and tags the image
 4. deploy
     - Uses the container image that was built and pushed to ACR and creates/updates that container app with that newly built image

+### `deploy-aks-package.yml`

+The workflow is using bicep templates to create everything it needs for an AKS cluster into a given resource group.
+It has 3 separate stages: buildInfra, buildImage, deploy

+1. buildInfra
+    - Uses azure credentials to create a resource group via the `az cli` and then calls the `az deployment group create` command to deploy the bicep templates that are stored in the `./iac/` folder.
+This will create all the infrastructure you need to support this demo api implementation for AKS.
+These actions are idempotent so they can be run multiple times.
+2. buildImage
+    - Builds the container and tags the image
+3. deploy
+    - Part of this solution is a UI (Blazor client app) that connects to this todo api.
+The first part of this stage is to get that URL so we can add it to the CORS list.
+    - Next we use a `sed` script to replace variables in the AKS deployment file so it can be dynamic to use the container image we just built.
+    - Finally we use the deployment file to setup the deployment in AKS

+### `deploy-app-package.yml`

+The workflow is using bicep templates to create everything it needs for an App services container deployment for this API.
+It has 2 separate stages: build-infra, build-deploy

+1. build-infra
+    - Uses azure credentials to create a resource group via the `az cli` and then calls the `az deployment group create` command to deploy the bicep templates that are stored in the `./iac/` folder.
+This will create all the infrastructure you need to support this demo api implementation for AKS.
+These actions are idempotent so they can be run multiple times.
+2. build-deploy
+    - Builds the container, tags the image, and deploys it to container registry.
+    - Deploys the container to the app service and sets up the config so it can get the image again for scaling and failures.